How to Dispose of Soil Properly (Without Getting Fined)

 Step 2.
 Choose the Best Disposal Option

-• Level sunken areas in the garden
+• Level sunken garden areas or backfill retaining walls.

-• Build raised beds or borders
+• Build raised beds (if using clean topsoil).

 Quick tip: Even if you can only use half of it, that’s still less you need to dispose of.

-Option 2: Give It Away
+Option 2: Give It Away (Cost: £0)

 One person’s soil problem is another’s gardening goldmine.
 We’ve seen customers successfully give away soil through: